aMOPel/nvim-treesitter-nim/README.md

 parser compilation.
 A special compiler flag is needed in that case, for which support is going to be dropped in the upcoming release of nvim-treesitter.

+**UPDATE:** The `scanner.cc` will be rewritten eventually and another PR to nvim-treesitter will follow.
+So this plugin remains a temporary measure.

 **Long version:** read the comments in the [rejected PR](https://github.com/nvim-treesitter/nvim-treesitter/pull/5437).

 ### Features